-We know from the earlier discussion that the speed of sound here on earth (in my office anyway) is 344 Metres per Second, or 3440 centimetres per second, and we know how long in microseconds it took for the echo to be received, so by dividing the time taken divided by 2; by the speed of sound, we can come up with the distance in centimetres to the target object.
+We know from the earlier discussion that the speed of sound here on earth (in my office anyway) is 344 Metres per Second, or 3440 centimetres per second, and we know how long in microseconds it took for the echo to be received, so by dividing the time taken; by the speed of sound, we can come up with the distance in centimetres to the target object.
+Well not quite... we do have some overheads to take into account such as the duration of the initial 40KHz ping, sound propagation, and latency caused by software and hardware etc. This is where some experimentation comes in.